victordomene/ram-paxos/README.md

 This assumes you have `pip` installed; this is easy to get online.

+## Using the Paxos client

+Once you start up a Paxos workload (i.e. with `python sample_workload.py`) it will spawn a network of virtual machines talking to each other and passing greek decrees, but it will, by default, print nothing of what the Paxos agents are actually choosing.
+If you wish to see the ledger of one of the learners, you have to run the `client.py` found in `workloads/`.
+It accepts arguments of the type

+`host:port:command`

+sending a given command to the VM running at (host, port).
+The possible commands are

+`print_ledger`
+`print_differences`
+`print_difference_mean`

+Where `print_ledger` prints all of the passed decrees learned by the given VM.
+The other two commands are used to print the differences in time between the time a proposal is sent and the time the decree is passed.

 ## Documentation

 Documentation for the code can be found in the `/doc/` directory.
 It contains